Program Descriptions

 theme decided by the Branch (i.e., Program Music).
 Piece(s) must not exceed 7 minutes.

 Winterfest: Branch competition held in November.
-(Winds and Strings may have separate programs
+(Instruments may have separate programs

 and/or venues.
 Public performances of students presenting any one (1) piece (except by Bach) or one